Slip & Fall and Premises Liability

 Though most people don’t necessarily expect to slip and fall, trip and fall, or otherwise injure themselves while entering upon another’s property, accidents happen.
 Whether it is a slip and fall in a slick grocery store aisle, a tumble down a poorly lit stairwell, trip on an object or mishap at a local pool, these accidents can come with serious injuries for anyone involved.
 They also raise complicated legal questions about who may be responsible.
-At Banafshe Law Firm, our Los Angeles premises liability lawyers represents people who have been injured in a wide range of accidents.
+At Banafshe Law Firm, a Los Angeles premises liability lawyer is always available to represent people who have been injured in a wide range of accidents.

 We combine decades of legal experience handling these cases to help clients get the compensation they deserve.
 Each premises liability lawyer also works diligently to ensure that those responsible for the unsafe conditions that caused the accident are made fully accountable.
 We have recovered millions of dollars for slip and fall victims.